What is Hemp & How is It Different From Marijuana?

 Does hemp have THC?

 Yes.
-Hemp must have 0.3% or less of THC to be considered hemp.
+Hemp must have 0.3% or less of delta-9 THC to be considered hemp.
 Above that amount, it is classified as marijuana.

 Can you smoke hemp?

-Yes, definitely.
-Plenty of people around the country smoke hemp for the other cannabinoids contained in the plant.
+Yes.
+People around the country smoke hemp for the other cannabinoids contained in the plant.
 That said, it’s important to remind you that you cannot get intoxicated with hemp.

 Is hemp oil and CBD oil the same thing?